I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 He smacked my boot aside effortlessly and grabbed me by the throat.
 Single handed, the ape lifted me off the floor.
 Fighting for air, I pounded at his hand and arm, kicking futilely, struggling to draw breath.

-The monkey watched me twist and fail, a thin trickle of red dribbling from his ruptured ear drum.
-His face twisted in a snarl, and his intelligent brown eyes glared.
+The monkey watched me twist and flail, a thin trickle of red dribbling from his ruptured ear drum.
+His face twisted in a snarl, exposing his large canines.

 As my vision began to fade, I realized I still had a weapon.
 Drawing the large Bowie knife from the sheath on my belt, I began stabbing whatever I could reach.
-Which was mainly the soft belly below his rib cage.
-The knife drove deep, slicing through muscle and fat and into organs.
+The blade drove deep into his soft belly below the rib cage, slicing through muscle and fat and into organs.

 The ape screamed, dropping me before toppling onto his back, clutching the gaping wounds.
 The heavy knife fell and stuck point first in the floor as I crawled to my hands and knees, gasping.

-My attacker said something in a rough, guttural language through clenched teeth as he writhed back and forth painfully.
+My attacker said something in a rough, guttural language through clenched teeth while writhing back and forth.
 Bright red blood poured through his clasped hands and pooled underneath him.

 The ape may have been dying, but it wasn’t fast enough to please me.
 I jerked the Bowie knife from the floorboards.
-Wrapping both hands around the handle, I brought it down repeatedly with all the force and violence as I could muster.
-Blood sprayed on me and splashed across the floor as his body shuddered and went limp.
+Wrapping both hands around the handle, I brought the blade down, again and again, with all the force and violence as I could muster.
+Blood sprayed and splashed across the floor as his body shuddered under the vicious knifing.
 That was for him and his buddies trying to kill me for no reason.

 Breathing hard from the exertion, I stared at the mangled bloodied mess I had made.
 Then I suddenly recalled there’d been four apes and the small one was unaccounted for.
 Diving across the floor, I grabbed the dropped pistol.
 Sliding against the doorway, I peeked cautiously, waiting for the fourth one to pop around the corner to plug me.

-Instead, the small one with the bow lay motionless in the yard and didn’t look to be breathing.
-He’d made it several steps before collapsing.
+Instead, the small one with the bow lay motionless in the yard.
 I’d gotten lucky with that snapped shot and hit something vital.
+He’d made it several steps from the dinosaur before collapsing.

-The dead ape in my house lay gashed open from painted chest to throat.
+The dead ape in my house lay gashed open from painted chest to throat with over a dozen wounds.
 I pulled the knife out of him, wiped it off on his fur, and slid it back into its sheath while looking the corpse over.

 Simply put, he was large, hairy, and ugly.